Holistic therapy gains steam in palliative care

-“In my experience as a therapist I have treated clients with cancer in numerous ways and have found that alternative approaches can vastly aid the improvement of how a sufferer feels psychologically as well as easing any physical symptoms”.
-She said.
+“In my experience as a therapist, I have treated clients with cancer in numerous ways and have found that alternative approaches can vastly aid the improvement of how a sufferer feels psychologically as well as easing any physical symptoms,” she said.

-Emma also explained how relaxation is the most common aim for her clients, and in an indirect way this approach can also help to alleviate the stress of close family.
+Emma also explained how relaxation is the most common aim for her clients and, in an indirect way, this approach can also help to alleviate the stress of close family.
 As a result of the client often feeling more positive and lifted after treatment, the carer or relative feels more optimistic and supported – a two-fold impact.

-Finding a complementary therapist
+Finding a holistic therapist

 As more people begin to lean towards a natural and holistic approach to their health, complementary therapy is being used more and more.
 While these types of therapy should not be viewed as a replacement for traditional medical care, what we are seeing more frequently is that when used alongside conventional medicine the benefits can be significant.

-Here at Therapy Directory, we only list complementary therapists who have provided us with relevant qualifications and insurance cover, or proof of registration with a professional body – making it a great place to start for those considering introducing complementary therapy to their care plan.
+Here at Therapy Directory, we only list holistic therapists who have provided us with relevant qualifications and insurance cover, or proof of registration with a professional body – making it a great place to start for those considering introducing complementary therapy to their care plan.
 To start your journey to better mind, body and spirit, visit Therapy Directory today.